PushmanPHP/pushman/readme.md

 **You MUST set an App Key.**

-You may also need to run `chmod -R 775 storage/` to grant write permissions on your storage folder
+You may also need to run `chmod -R 777 storage/` to grant write permissions on your storage folder.
+You may also need to run `chmod -R 777 bootstrap/cache` to grant write permissions on the cache directory.

 #### Runtime
 Pushman itself can then be run by using `php artisan pushman:run`.
 I highly recommend setting up a supervisord task for this or in Forge, go into your server tab and enter the full path to artisan and Forge will auto monitor the task for you.